sina22r/Cisco-IOS-Command-Reference/Volumes/Volume01-IOS-Fundamentals/README.md

 None.

-This volume is intended for beginners and serves as the entry point to the Cisco IOS Command Reference.
+This volume is intended for beginners and serves as the starting point for the entire Cisco IOS Command Reference.

 ---